There's a predictable pattern to a fatal police shooting. But not in the case of Justine Ruszczyk

 There is no centralized structure for the Black Lives Matter movement, which results in non-uniform response.

 New York Daily News writer Shaun King wrote a column in which he said "Police brutality jumped a racial fence."
 Otherwise, Love says he hasn't seen too many people from the movement express any anger or outrage about the shooting.
-That's surprising because in some past cases, Black Lives Matter has spoken up when the victim was white.
+That's surprising, because in some past cases, Black Lives Matter has spoken up when the victim was white.

-As for those who "back the blue," Love says he hasn't seen a lot of pro-police groups rally to Noor's side either.
+As for those who "back the blue," Love says he hasn't seen a lot of pro-police groups rally to Noor's side, either.

 "It seems very often that their response is in the lens of 'black vs. blue,' which is unfortunate because life is a little more complicated than that," he told CNN.